JustinGOSSES/wellioviz/README.md

 ## Non-standard Visualization Features Brainstorm
 - Ability to overlap curves and see heatmap of some sort for large number of wells.
 - Ability to select curve segments and see closest matches in X number of wells based on some criteria for how many and which ones to check

+## Potential API organization brainstorm:
+- Central point of organizatin for API is curvebox.
+- Each curvebox is built from JSON template.
+This enables default values to be used most of the time and new values to be easiely substituted via template.key = something calls.
+This will supply data, text, and styling choices for each curve box. instead of calling d3.js code directly, inputs will be supplied via the template.
+- There are multiple options for combining curveboxes.
+At this time, it looks like the most flexible will be to intiate a html div with an given ID, then append SVGs to that div.
+Each curvebox is created and appended separately as a separate div.
+- Curvebox template will cover everything except: multi-curvebox title, top lines between curve boxes, [width, height, padding, margins, etc] or div that the SVGs get appended to.